lrslab/lrslab.github.io/raw/content/contact.md

 We have open positions for research postgraduate students (PhD program).
 Please send your CV and your github account to PI's email if interested.

-### update on 2024/10/05
+### update on 2025/05/21
-We have two PhD positions open for applications.
+We have PhD positions open for applications.
 The successful candidates will work on the following projects:
-1. Nanopore sequencing data analysis in single cell DNA sequencing, like the sequencing for circulating tumor cells (CTCs).
+1. Genetics related research on hybrid incompatibility between _C. briggsae_ and _C. nigoni_.
 2. Method development for DNA/RNA modification finding using nanopore sequencing.

 The basic requirements for the candidates are:

+Dry lab:

 1. A bachelor/master degree on bioinformatics, computational biology, computer science, statistics, or related fields.
 2. Knowing at least one program language, like Python, R, Javascript, Rust or C++.

+Wet lab:

+1. Know basic worm handling, like worm injection, screening and maintaining.

 Email: Runsheng.li AT CityU.edu.hk